Pneumonia: History

 Edwin Klebs was the first to observe bacteria in the airways of persons having died of pneumonia in 1875.
 Initial work identifying the two common bacterial causes, Streptococcus pneumoniae and Klebsiella pneumoniae, was performed by Carl Friedländer and Albert Fraenkel in 1882 and 1884, respectively.
 Friedländer's initial work introduced the Gram stain, a fundamental laboratory test still used today to identify and categorize bacteria.
 Christian Gram's paper describing the procedure in 1884 helped to differentiate the two bacteria, and showed that pneumonia could be caused by more than one microorganism.
 In 1887, Jaccond demonstrated pneumonia may be caused by opportunistic bacteria always present in the lung.

-Sir William Osler, known as "the father of modern medicine", appreciated the death and disability caused by pneumonia, describing it as the "captain of the men of death" in 1918, as it had overtaken tuberculosis as one of the leading causes of death in this time.
+Sir William Osler, known as "the father of modern medicine", appreciated the death and disability caused by pneumonia, describing it as the "captain of the men of death" in 1918, as it had overtaken tuberculosis as one of the leading causes of death at the time.
 This phrase was originally coined by John Bunyan in reference to "consumption" (tuberculosis).
 Osler also described pneumonia as "the old man's friend" as death was often quick and painless when there were much slower and more painful ways to die.

 Viral pneumonia was first described by Hobart Reimann in 1938.
 Reimann, Chairman of the Department of Medicine at Jefferson Medical College, had established the practice of routinely typing the pneumococcal organism in cases where pneumonia presented.
 Out of this work, the distinction between viral and bacterial strains was noticed.